-7.4 In instances where the Dean/Head is assigned administrative responsibilities within the University, additional administrative support to the office of the made so as to assure effective administration of Faculty/School/Department. arrangements for ne Dean/Head are
+7.4 In instances where the Dean/Head is assigned administrative responsibilities within the University additional administrative support to the office of made so as to assure effective administration of Faculty/School/Department. /, arrangements for the Dean/Head are

 Exceeds compliance

 Complies

 Partially complies

 Does not comply

-C. Comments and information provided by the Scho ool
+C. Comments and information provided by the Sch ool